vcharpenay/mdb/README.md

 TODO:
- - identify players on the map
+ - the eye of the cyclone is not visible by non-master players
- - set initial eye position (by click)
+ - app crashes if user denies geo-location
- - end of the game
+ - `setInterval` only working if the tab is active...